GMuradas99/2048-project/README.md

 # 2048-project

 Set of logic to implement a perfect 2048 player.
-Includes a functions.py file with all the necessary functions to manage the board as well as the implementation of a main script that displays a board on the terminal.
+Includes a class with all the necessary functions to manage the board as well as the implementation of a main script that displays a board on the terminal.

 Control the terminal GUI with WASD, Q and E to undo a move and L to leave the game.